thewbuk/FizzBuzz/README.md

 # FizzBuzz React Application

 This application is a simple implementation of the FizzBuzz algorithm using React.js, Tailwind CSS and a backend server.
-It fetches data from a backend and provides user authentication.
+It fetches data from a backend and provides user authentication using Flask and JWT.

 # Getting Started